appdev-lessons/refactoring-msm-queries-1/content.md

 ```
 {: .repl #say_my_name_3 title="Say my name, 3" points="1"}

+As expected, an error, because we haven't defined `full_name`.
 Let's define the method, to get one step closer to our goal:

 ```ruby
 class Person